Kakadu National Park: Flora

 The distinctly different geographical areas of Kakadu have their own specialised flora.
 The environment referred to as the "Stone Country" features "resurrection grasses" that are able to cope with extreme heat and long dry spells followed by periods of torrential rain.
 Monsoon forests often develop in the cool moist gorges dissecting the stone country.
 The southern hills and basins support several endemic plants that are only found in Kakadu such as Eucalyptus koolpinensis near Jarrangbarnmi (Koolpin Gorge).
 Lowland areas form a large proportion of Kakadu National Park and are mainly covered in eucalypt-dominated open woodland with the ground layer consisting of a large range of grasses including spear grass, sedges and wildflowers.
 The Kakadu plum, Terminalia ferdinandiana, is commonly found in the area.

 The floodplains, which are inundated for several months each year, feature sedges such as spike rush as well patches of freshwater mangroves (itchy tree), pandanus and paper bark trees (Melaleuca).
 Varieties of water lilies, such as the blue, yellow and white snowflake, are commonly found in these areas.
 Estuaries and tidal flats are populated with varieties of mangroves (39 of the 47 Northern Territory species of mangrove occur in Kakadu) that are important for stabilising the coastline.
 Mangroves serve as feeding and breeding grounds for many fish species including the barramundi.

 On the tidal flats behind the mangroves, hardy succulents (samphire), grasses and sedges grow.
 Isolated pockets of monsoon forest grow along the coast and river banks.
-These forests contain several impressive trees, among them the banyan fig, which can be recognised by its large, spreading aerial roots, and the kapok tree, which has a spiny trunk, large, waxy red flowers and pods full of cotton-like material.
+These forests contain several impressive trees, among them the banyan fig, which can be recognised by its large, spreading aerial roots, and the yellow-flowered kapok bush or cotton tree, Cochlospermum fraseri, whose pods split to release cotton-like material.